Summer Savings!

 Why do the total employment levels and growth rates sometimes differ?

-The Index produces a monthly prediction of employment growth rates by country, region and sector.
-In order to translate these growth rates into the number of jobs/vacancies gained or lost, the growth rates are multiplied by the prior month’s predicted employment levels—except during the months when new official statistics are published.
-When this happens, the latest official employment levels that have been reported are used in the calculation instead of the Index’s prior month’s predicted employment levels.
-This ensure the Index uses the most up-to-date official statistics available.
+The Small Business Index produces a monthly prediction of employment growth rates by country, region and sector.
+In order to translate these growth rates into the number of jobs/vacancies gained or lost, the growth rates are multiplied by the Index's predicted employment levels from the previous month unless new official statistics have been released since the Index was last updated.
+When this happens, the latest employment levels that have been reported in the official statistics are used in the calculation instead to ensure the Index's latest estimates are based on the most up-to-date and accurate government data available.

 Official statistics are an essential component of the Index because they make it nationally representative of small business employment.
 Whenever they are updated, this provides new information that wasn’t previously available, which is why the Index’s latest estimates for small business employment sometimes differ from older estimates.
 The latest estimates always provide the most accurate picture of small business employment or hiring because they include the most up-to-date data.

 Official statistics are published at different frequencies depending on the country.
 For example, in the US, the Business Employment Dynamics (BED) are refreshed every 2 to 4 months while the official statistics used by the Index in Canada and the UK are refreshed every 1 to 2 months.
 The BED data is based on administrative data from unemployment insurance records, which have a 6 to 9 month time lag but are highly accurate.
 To maintain this accuracy, the BED is updated every 2 to 4 months to add new months of data and revise older data.
-When this new data is added, the Index is updated, creating new employment estimates which may be higher or lower than what was previously reported.
-By combining up-to-date data from QuickBooks Payroll accounts with these official statistics, the Index eliminates almost all of the time lag—providing a more current picture of the small business economy.
+As noted above, when this new data is added, the Index is updated, creating new employment estimates which may be higher or lower than what was previously reported.
+By combining up-to-date data from QuickBooks Payroll accounts with these official statistics, the Index eliminates almost all of the time lag in government data—providing a more current picture of the small business economy.

 Get the latest data insights to your inbox